 The 130 icons are 24-bit .png images are about 30×30 pixels for tab bar icons and about 20×20 pixels for toolbar and navigation icons.

 These vector based icons have been created to help in the design, development, implementation and promotion of multi-touch interfaces.
-You can use Gesturecons inside of your applications in order to demonstrate to users how to complete actions or prompt them to interact with an application when they approach it.
+You can use Gesturecons inside of your applications to demonstrate to users how to complete actions or prompt them to interact with an application when they approach it.
 You can scale them to any size and alter them in any way you wish.

 This is an